Estimate Time5 min

 What bailing out can cost

-Consider Sally and Hector, ages 64 and 65, a hypothetical couple a few years from retirement.
-They have about $1.1 million, which is currently invested 35% in US stocks, 15% in international stocks, 40% in bonds, and 10% in cash, and their home has about $800,000 of equity.
+Consider Sally and Hector, ages 64 and 65, a hypothetical couple who plan to retire at ages 65 and 66, respectively.
+They have about $1 million, which is currently invested 35% in US stocks, 15% in international stocks, 40% in bonds, and 10% in cash, and their home has about $800,000 of equity.
+The currently spend all they make and do not put anything into savings.

 A recent sharp stock market drop rattled the couple.
 Hector had trouble sleeping and was checking his portfolio daily.
 The couple seriously considers selling most of their stocks and putting that money in a money market fund to ease their stress and try to protect what they had saved.